Instagram photography tips

 For those vertically challenged (like me T-T”) avoid cropping out your limbs, especially at the joints.
 Doing so makes you lose a couple of inches.

-- Shoot from above for a gorgeous bird’s-eye view of the entire Sunflower Surprise exhibit.
+- Shoot from above for a gorgeous bird’s-eye view effect.

 - This is a good time to use a wide angle lens camera add on if you have one.

 - Apps to edit your photos for Instagram -

 So you’ve got the shots, just some final touches before hitting that upload button.
 Here are 4 apps you can download for photo-editing to nail the Instagram game.

 1. Snapseed - Fix skewed perspective shots

 Sometimes we don’t get the camera angles quite right, making our images look like they were italicized.

 Case in point: Dorothy’s house seems to be sucked into an invisible vortex at the top left corner.